 Depending on the period, several patterns appear, whereas we have a general line for both entities.
-We can differentiate the resilient firms from not resilient firms, we have summarized the properties on the next table (Table (16)).
+We can differentiate the resilient firms from not resilient firms, we have summarized the properties on the next table.

-Table [16]: Balance sheet of all the duration
+Table [18]: Balance sheet of all the duration